 Never eat with your retainer in, and make sure to put it in its case whenever it isn’t in your mouth.
 Remember to remove your retainer before brushing, and brush your retainer with toothpaste before placing it into the retainer case.
 It is recommended that you disinfect your retainer at least once a week by soaking it in Retainer Brite.

-If your retainer has been damaged, or if you have any questions or concerns, please call us.
+If your retainer has been damaged, or if you have any questions or concerns, please call us at our Germantown orthodontics office.
 If there is an after hours emergency, you can contact us via email or through our answering service.

 IN THIS SECTION